CodeCabin/wp-google-maps/readme.txt

 == Installation ==

-= First time WP Google Maps user =
+= First time WP Go Maps user =
-Thank you for choosing WP Google Maps!
+Thank you for choosing WP Go Maps!
 In order to create your Google map, simply activate the plugin and click on "Maps" in your left navigation menu.
-Once the WP Google Maps page loads, set the options for your map (height, width, map type, zoom level etc) and then use your mouse to drag your Google map to your desired location and press the "Save map" button.
+Once the WP Go Maps page loads, set the options for your map (height, width, map type, zoom level etc) and then use your mouse to drag your Google map to your desired location and press the "Save map" button.
-Copy and paste the shortcode into your post or page and WP Google Maps will automatically create the map on your page using the settings you chose above.
+Copy and paste the shortcode into your post or page and WP Go Maps will automatically create the map on your page using the settings you chose above.

 = Adding your first map marker =
 To add a marker to your Google map, scroll to below the map in your admin section and enter the address or GPS location in the Address input field.
-Click "Add Marker" and WP Google Maps will add your marker to the address you specified.
+Click "Add Marker" and WP Go Maps will add your marker to the address you specified.

 = Setting up a Google Maps Store Locator =
-In order to make use of WP Google Maps Store Locator functionality, simply click on the "Store Locator" tab in the map creation page and select "Yes"
+In order to make use of WP Go Maps Store Locator functionality, simply click on the "Store Locator" tab in the map creation page and select "Yes"

 == Frequently Asked Questions ==

-= How do I get WP Google Maps Pro? =
+= How do I get WP Go Maps Pro? =
-Simply visit https://www.wpgmaps.com and purchase the WP Google Maps Professional Edition for $39.99 once off.
+Simply visit https://www.wpgmaps.com and purchase the WP Go Maps Professional Edition for $39.99 once off.
 Free updates and support included forever.

 = I've installed the plugin, now what? =
 Once installed and activated, a link should appear in your left navigation panel within your WP-ADMIN section.
-Click on the "WP Google Maps" link and follow the on screen instructions.
+Click on the "WP Go Maps" link and follow the on screen instructions.

 = How do I put a Google map on my page/post? =
 In order to show your custom Google map on your page or post, simply copy the shortcode supplied and paste it into your page or post.
-WP Google Maps will automatically configure the map to the settings you selected in the map edit page.
+WP Go Maps will automatically configure the map to the settings you selected in the map edit page.

 = How do I add a map widget to my widget area? =
-To add your map to your widgets area, simply go to Appearance->Widgets and drag the "WP Google Maps" Map Widget to your sidebar.
+To add your map to your widgets area, simply go to Appearance->Widgets and drag the "WP Go Maps" Map Widget to your sidebar.
 You then edit the map widget to reflect the correct map.

-= I want to use this but I dont have WordPress =
-Try [Nifty Maps](http://www.niftymaps.co) - Comprehensive Map Builder for all websites

 == Screenshots ==

-1. The "Lite" version of WP Google Maps.
+1. The "Lite" version of WP Go Maps.
-2. The "Pro" version of WP Google Maps.
+2. The "Pro" version of WP Go Maps.
-3. WP Google Maps Pro version: Users can get directions to your map markers
+3. WP Go Maps Pro version: Users can get directions to your map markers
-4. WP Google Maps Pro version: Add custom markers to your Google map
+4. WP Go Maps Pro version: Add custom markers to your Google map
-5. WP Google Maps Lite version: General settings page
+5. WP Go Maps Lite version: General settings page
-6. WP Google Maps Pro version: General settings page
+6. WP Go Maps Pro version: General settings page
-7. WP Google Maps Pro version: InfoWindow settings page
+7. WP Go Maps Pro version: InfoWindow settings page
-8. WP Google Maps Pro version: Advanced Google map options.
+8. WP Go Maps Pro version: Advanced Google map options.
-9. WP Google Maps Pro version: Map marker listing options
+9. WP Go Maps Pro version: Map marker listing options
-10. WP Google Maps Pro version: Export/Import your map markers
+10. WP Go Maps Pro version: Export/Import your map markers
-11. WP Google Maps Pro version: Responsive carousel map marker listing
+11. WP Go Maps Pro version: Responsive carousel map marker listing
-12. WP Google Maps Lite version: Store Locator Settings
+12. WP Go Maps Lite version: Store Locator Settings
-13. WP Google Maps Lite version: Store Locator Map
+13. WP Go Maps Lite version: Store Locator Map
-14. WP Google Maps Lite version: Map Widget
+14. WP Go Maps Lite version: Map Widget
 15. Select a theme for your map, or choose a theme from our theme library

 == Upgrade Notice ==

+= 9.0.0 =
+Please update to 9.0.0 or above to ensure you are using the latest architecture, and latest features.

+= 8.1.20 =
+Please update to 8.1.20 or above to ensure you are using the latest security enhancements.

+= 8.1.18 =
+Please update to 8.1.18 or above to ensure you are using the latest security enhancements.

+= 8.1.16 =
+Please update to 8.1.16 or above to ensure plugin stability.

+= 8.1.13 =
+Please update to 8.1.13 or above to ensure you are using the latest security enhancements.

+= 8.1.12 =
+Please update to 8.1.12 for PHP8 compatibility.

+= 8.1.4 =
+Please update to 8.1.4 to ensure a smooth user experience.

 = 8.0.26 =
 Please update to 8.0.26 or above to ensure you are using the latest security enhancements.